nakkht/logr/README.md

 LogrService.init(with: Config(ConsoleTarget(), FileTarget()))
 ```

-For more serious configuration for production, `ConsolteTarget` should be omitted, the following snippet is suggested:
+For more serious configuration in production, it is recommended to ommit `ConsoleTarget'.
+The following snippet is suggested:

 ```swift
 #if DEBUG